On Our Way Home: Chapter Twenty-two - ProFootballTalk

 My eyes then strayed to the opening in the kitchen, where the cooks were working over the grill with eggs and bacon and sausage and whatever else they were preparing before dropping the plates onto a metal surface, ready to be picked up and served.

 One of the cooks looked familiar.
-He had a skinny, ratty mustache.
+He was skinny, with a ratty mustache.
 It looked like he had a piercing above his eyebrow.
 I squinted to see whether it was a metal lighting bolt.
 I couldn’t tell for sure.

 I looked away when I noticed him staring at me.